gvisoc/pdf_dir/README.md

 ./pdf_dir.sh -e odt -d ~/Documents/reports
 # converts all odt documents into PDF, in the document Documents/reports relative to the current user's home.
 ```

+It's important to note that the PDF files will be left in the same directory where the original files are.

 The command has a help option (any invalid option will print the help text):